tmpfs/mdp/doc/alt/README.txt

 #### Binary

 Execute a command and include the command's stdout in the resulting document.
 If the command prints markdown then you can use that output, otherwise you can wrap the command's output as a markdown element of just include is literally.
-This is particularly useful when you want to include a program's help (--help) output as a usage section within a README.
+This is particularly useful when you want to include a program's help (--help) output as a section within a document.

 #### Require